Watch: Drone video shows rescue of teen trapped between California boulders

 The victim was out hiking with his family in the Rimrock area of San Bernardino County, California, when he fell.
 His family tried to rescue him for several hours, before calling 911, the fire department said.

 Rescue crews arrived after dark, so they had to use overhead drones to light the area.
-Incident commanders also used video feeds from the drones to help coordinate the rescue, according to officials.
+According to officials, incident commanders also used video feeds from the drones to help coordinate the rescue.
+This comes as temperatures were dropping into the upper 50s by the evening.

 The teen was suffering from hypothermia and low blood oxygen levels due to his difficulty breathing while stuck, but was otherwise in good health, rescuers said.
 Hypothermia can set in even when the air temperature is above freezing.